KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/crop_and_transform/pan_and_zoom.rst

 .. contents::

 Adjust size and position of clip using smooth affine transformations.
-Formerly known as "Pan and Zoom"
+Formerly known as "Pan and Zoom".

 In this example we have two keyframes in the pan and zoom, one at the beginning and one at the end.
 Size is 25% at the start keyframe and 100% at the end.
 The images are centered on the screen at both keyframes.

 https://youtu.be/0aSe1y6e4RE

-See also this :ref:`blue_screen` that describes how to use :
+See also this :ref:`blue_screen` that describes how to use:

 * Alpha Manipulation>:ref:`blue_screen`
 * :ref:`rotoscoping`